 But, it is heavier than the Pyle, coming in at over 2 pounds and larger overall.
 It measures 11” wide by 9.6” high and almost 5” deep.

 Simolio uses several different technologies to boost the clarity of dialog.
 This makes the dialog stand out from background music and sound effects.
 There is a small switch on the back of the unit to customize this by selecting a low, mid, or high setting.

 TV Listening Devices Reviews and Options

-There are a few major classifications to learn about that will help you make your decision.
-Here is a rundown of the options out there with a few product recommendations for each one.
+There are a few major classifications to learn about that will help you decide.
+Here is a rundown of the options out there, with a few product recommendations for each one.

 - Wireless.
 Many of these models have no wires between the transmitter and the receiver.
 So, no wires to manage or trip over.